-So back to our verse in question (Rev. 3:14); Jesus is not saying that He had a beginning or that He is the first thing that God made.
-He is saying that He is the One who began all of creation, that He is the designer, origin, the first cause or ruler of all creation!
+So, back to the verse in question (Rev. 3:14); Jesus is not saying that He had a beginning or that He is the first thing that God made.
+He is saying that He is the One who began all of creation, that He is the designer, origin, the first cause, or ruler of all creation!

 Speaking of all things coming into being through Jesus, a good question to ask Jehovah’s Witnesses is this: Is Jesus the creator?